sheriv/Python_mail_class/README.md

 # Python_mail_class
-Python class for sending emails in a simple way Supports sending email to multiple adresses at once.
+Python class for sending emails in a simple way.
+Supports sending emails to multiple adresses at once.

 Examaple of sending email: